awsdocs/amazon-eks-user-guide/doc_source/alb-ingress.md

            - --aws-region=us-east-1
    ```

-1. Confirm that the ALB Ingress Controller is running with the following command
+1. Confirm that the ALB Ingress Controller is running with the following command\.

    ```
    kubectl get pods -n kube-system